Guianan piedmont and lowland moist forests: Location

 The Guianan piedmont and lowland moist forests ecoregion is in the south of Venezuela and the north of the Brazilian states of Amazonas and Roraima.

 It surrounds sections of the Guayanan Highlands moist forests, which in turn surround areas of tepui.

 It includes or adjoins patches of Rio Negro campinarana.

 To the north the ecoregion adjoins the Llanos, and to the east it adjoins the Guianan moist forests and the Guianan savanna.

 To the southeast it adjoins the Uatuma–Trombetas moist forests, and to the south and southwest it adjoins the Negro–Branco moist forests.

 Ecology

 The Guianan piedmont and lowland moist forests ecoregion is in the Neotropical realm and the tropical and subtropical moist broadleaf forests biome.

 Climate

 The Köppen climate classification is "Af": equatorial, fully humid.

 Temperatures are relatively steady throughout the year, slightly cooler in July–September and slightly warmer in April–May.

 Yearly average temperatures range from a minimum of 18 C to a maximum of 29 C, with a mean of 23.5 C.

 Average annual rainfall is about 3600 mm.

 Monthly rainfall varies from 71.8 mm in January to 532.3 mm in July.

 Flora

 As of 2005 the Brazilian portion of the ecoregion preserved 73.4% of its original vegetation.

 The tree Albizia glabripetala, a riverside species 10 to 12 m high, is found in the ecoregion.

-The liana Machaerium madeirense, found at elevations between 100 and 500 m, grows in the forests.
+The liana Machaerium madeirense, found at elevations of between 100 and 500 m, grows in the forests.